Content on this page was generated by AI and has not been manually reviewed.

 Can a VPN extension protect my privacy on all apps, not just Edge?

 No. A browser extension protects Edge browser traffic.
 For device-wide protection, install the provider’s full VPN app on your OS.
-Download free vpn for microsoft edge

 Do VPN extensions affect browsing speed?

 They can add some overhead, but choosing a nearby server and a provider with fast, modern protocols can minimize the impact.
 Real-world tests vary by location and network.
+Setup vpn on edgemax router: complete guide to OpenVPN, L2TP/IPsec, and WireGuard on EdgeMax devices 2026

 Can I stream with Edge VPN extensions?